SaiSindhuja197/mslearn-fabric/Instructions/Labs/06-dataflows-gen2.md

-# (Optional) Create a Dataflow (Gen2) in Microsoft Fabric
+# Lab 07: Create a Dataflow (Gen2) in Microsoft Fabric

+### Estimated Duration: 45 minutes

+## Overview

 In Microsoft Fabric, Dataflows (Gen2) connect to various data sources and perform transformations in Power Query Online.
 They can then be used in Data Pipelines to ingest data into a lakehouse or other analytical store, or to define a dataset for a Power BI report.

-This lab is designed to introduce the different elements of Dataflows (Gen2), and not create a complex solution that may exist in an enterprise.
-This lab takes **approximately 30 minutes** to complete.
+This lab is designed to introduce the different elements of Dataflows (Gen2), and not create a complex solution that may exist in an enterprise

+## Lab Objectives

+You will be able to complete the following tasks:

+- Task 1: Create a Dataflow (Gen2) to ingest data
+- Task 2: Add data destination for Dataflow
+- Task 3: Add a dataflow to a pipeline

-## Create a Dataflow (Gen2) to ingest data
+### Task 1: Create a Dataflow (Gen2) to ingest data

 Now that you have a lakehouse, you need to ingest some data into it.
 One way to do this is to define a dataflow that encapsulates an *extract, transform, and load* (ETL) process.